What do I need to prepare for college?

 Most college applications require you to list the classes you’re currently taking.
 If an admissions officer sees you’ve taken a hefty course load for three years but you’ve opted to slack off during your senior year, that could raise a red flag.

 In addition, giving yourself a break during your senior year can actually be a step backward.
-College will almost definitely be more challenging than high school was, so you could risk feeling underprepared during your freshman year in college.
+The college will almost definitely be more challenging than high school was, so you could risk feeling underprepared during your freshman year in college.

 Ace Your College Entrance Exams